wp-plugins/social-privacy/readme.txt

 1. Screenshot of Social Access Control
 2. Screenshot of Access Expiration
-3. Screenshot of Social Subscribe2
+3. Screenshot of Subscribe2 for Social Privacy
-4. Screenshot of Social Private Files
+4. Screenshot of Private Files for Social Privacy
-5. Screenshot of Social Unique URL Authentication
+5. Screenshot of Unique URL Authentication